 A patent disclosure should show one of “ordinary skill in the art” (average skill in the relevant industry), how to make the invention.

 A patent is not intended to be a bullet-proof vest that can protect an invention against all competitors.
 The U.S. Government does not enforce patents, and there are no “federal patent police”.
 In other words, having a patent is not a guarantee that competitors will not steal your idea or knockoff your product.
 Patents are merely one weapon in a much larger battleground of the marketplace, but more on that later.
-Stay tuned.
+Stay tuned for a discussion on copyright.

 Chris Tanner is a registered patent and trademark attorney, and former U.S. patent examiner.
 Chris has worked with hundreds of inventors and small companies, and has been involved in the prosecution of more than 1500 patent applications.
 Contact Chris at firstname.lastname@example.org YouTube.tannerpatent.com